Hodge correlators: Motivic correlators on modular curves

 Here the first sum is over all pure rank $2$, weight $-1$ motives $M$ over $\Q$.
+The subscript $0$ in the second summand is used to denote the subspace of measures functions with zero mass.
 The $\overline \Q$-vector space $V_M$ is a representation of the finite adele group $GL_2({\Bbb A}^f_\Q)$.
 The tensor product of the Steinberg representation of $GL_2(\R)$ and $V_M$ is an automorphic representation of $GL_2({\Bbb A}_\Q)$ corresponding to the pure motive $M$ via the Langlands correspondence.

 In the de Rham realization, we get an adelic description of $H_{DR}^1({\cal M}, \C)$:

 Here $\Omega^1_M$ is the $(1,0)$-part of the de Rham realization of the motive $M$.
 Proposition \ref{7.9.06.3df} implies that the hyperbolic Hodge correlator map provides a $GL_2({\Bbb A}_\Q^f)$-covariant map